steventimes/COSI-127-PA/README.md

-# IMDB Database
+# Create Your Own IMDb

 ## Overview
-This project is a simple web application similar to IMDB that interacts with a MySQL/MariaDB database.
+This project is a simple web application similar to IMDb that interacts with a MySQL/MariaDB database.
 The application features a Flask-based UI that allows users to **view movie and actor details, like movies, and execute SQL queries**.

 The project is structured to **learn SQL** by implementing queries and database interactions manually.